Table Of Contents_

 If you’ve read some of our other reviews on air purifiers, you’ll know that we’re not fans of machines using ionization and/or ultraviolet light to eliminate air pollutants due to a byproduct of these technologies being ozone – which (at high enough levels) can cause respiratory problems.
 It’s already tough having your lower and upper respiratory tract deal with any air pollution in your home, so an air purifier that releases low levels of ozone is much more ideal.

 The Classic 405 is a seamless mold air purifier that provides excellent performance for medium-sized areas (rated for spaces up to 434 square feet).
 It’s extremely quiet even on its highest setting, and the machine can be controlled via Blueair’s mobile app “Blueair Friend.”
+It’s a great air purifier for large-room apartments or homes.
 We had a little bit of trouble with Wi-Fi connectivity on our test units, but after some reconfiguration we were able to reliably connect.
 Being able to operate a home appliance via a mobile app adds greatly to this product’s convenience, almost like using a remote control.
 Our recommendation though is that consumers interested in buying the 405, or another one of Blueair’s non-i models, also purchase Blueair’s Aware indoor air quality sensor – otherwise the mobile app only allows users to change the fan speed.